*emacsgolf*

 No Comment

-Ship it clean: every comment line must go.
-The code stays exactly where it is.
+Delete every comment line.
+The code itself stays exactly where it is.

 The Ace